 I was the point of contact and coordinator at my children’s School last year and found all the rules and regulations on how to bag them, clip them correctly, and the address to submit them to that you might need as well.

-First you’ll need to educate parents and kids on where to find Box Tops for Education
+Where to find Box Tops for Education

 - On the top of cereal boxes (not all participate but you can quickly see which ones do because they are right on top)

 - Under Kleenex tissue boxes

 - On the side of some frozen foods (mainly breakfast items)

 - On the side of Lysol and Finish cleaning products